lumoslabs/aleph/README.md

 * Git Repo (for query versions)
 * S3 Location (store results)

-While the demo/playground version does no use a git repo or S3, we *highly* recommend that you use them in general.
+While the demo/playground version does not use a git repo or S3, we *highly* recommend that you use them in general.

 ### Setup
 *Postgres*